GaragePixel/from-Monkey2-to-Wonkey/DocSystem/NewDocSystem.md

 # preprocessor:

-	'#pragma docfile will allows to create monkey2/wx files with no parsed code.

-Essentially for making manpages concerning the documentation.
+- **#pragma docfile** will allows to create monkey2/wx files with no parsed code, essentially for making manpages concerning the documentation.